santiago-tolley/falabella-tlv/README.md

 help		-> shows this list of commands exit 		-> to exit
 ```
-Entering `decode` will allow the use to enter TLV fields and will show the resulting map.
+Entering `decode` will allow the user to enter TLV fields and will show the resulting map.

-The `help` command shows a list of possible commands.
+The `help` command shows the list of commands.

 To close the program enter `exit`.